ZERO-DAWN-X/employee-work-recognizer/README.md

 ---

-> **A modern, modular Python application for recognizing and logging employee work activities using your laptop webcam.**
+> **A modern, modular computer vision system for recognizing and logging employee work activities in professional environments.**

 ---